dfinity/examples/motoko/defi/README.md

 ### Compiling takes ages

-Check for cycle in dependencies.
+Check for a cycle in the dependencies.